kazimierzbudzyk/teleport-plugins/teleport-plugin-framework/README.md

 Run: `yarn test`.

-# Counting the events and calling Teleport API
+# Counting events and calling Teleport API

 Let's say we want to lock user if he fails to login 3 times within latest 5 minutes.